entando/entando-docs/vuepress/docs/next/tutorials/solution/customer-portal.md

     * `cp-admin` - admin access for the Customer Portal

 * **Create New Users**:
 1. From the sidebar, go to `Users`.
 Click `Add User` at right.
 2. Complete the form as needed but note the requirements for these fields:\
   `Username`: a unique name\
   `Email`: must use the same address used in Jira\
   `User Enabled` → On\
   `Save`

 3. Send an email to the user to activate their account and set a new password: \
    Go to `Credentials` header. \
    Under `Credential Reset`, in the `Reset Actions` → `Update Password`.  \
-     Click `Send Email`. \
+   Click `Send Email`.

-     4. Go to Role Mapping. \
+4. Go to Role Mapping.
-     Select the appropriate roles from `Available Roles` and click `Add Selected` to assign.
+    * Select the appropriate roles from `Available Roles` and click `Add Selected` to assign.
     * Choose `entandodemo-customerportal-server` from the `Client Roles` pull-down menu to use the default roles.
     * A full administrative user will need `realm-admin` role under `realm-management` Client Roles in order to manage users in the Portal.
     * Check the `Effective Roles` column on right to ensure the correct roles have been assigned.

 ![Entando ID Management Role Mapping](./images/cp-identity-userrole.png)

 5. Under `Groups`, assign roles to groups as needed.
 Roles are additive.

 ## Managing the Customer Portal

-As administrator for the Customer Portal, you can create and manage: users, customers, projects, and subscriptions.
+As administrator for the Customer Portal, you can create and manage, users, customers, projects, and subscriptions.
 You can also assign projects to users who have activated their account on Jira and have been assigned roles in the Entando Identity Management System.

 The administrator needs a Jira account and the appropriate role assignment in the Entando Identity Management System as well.

 ![Customer Portal Landing Page](./images/cp-landing-page.png)

 * **Create a Customer or Partner**\
-Creating a `Customer` or `Partner` is a similar process.
+Creating a `Customer` and `Partner` is a similar process.
 Below are the steps for adding a `Customer`.
 Please follow the same procedure for adding a `Partner`.
 1. Click `Add a Customer`
 2. Fill in the details.
 Note the following:
      * The `Customer Number` must be unique
-     * The `Notes` field is visible only to Support and Admin users
+     * The `Notes` field is visible only to `support` and `admin` users

  ![Customer Portal Add Customer](./images/cp-add-customer.png)

-* **Create & Assign Projects**
+* **Create and Assign Projects**
 1. From the landing page, click on any customer to see the associated project list.
-2. To create a new project, click `Add a Project`
+2. To create a new project:
+   * Click `Add a Project`.
-    * Enter the `Project` information
+   * Enter the `Project` information.
    * Provide the Organization ID from Jira.
 Each project must have a unique Organization ID.
-    * Click `Save`
+   * Click `Save`.
 3. To assign `Projects`:
-	* Use the drop-down menu under `Action` on the right → `Manage Users`
+	 * Use the `Action` drop-down munu on the right, select `Manage Users`
-    * Select the user for the `Project`  → `Submit`
+   * Choose the user for the `Project`, click `Submit`

 * **Manage Partners and Subscriptions** \
-Use the drop-down menu under `Action` to manage Partners, and request and manage subscriptions.
+Use the `Action` drop-down menu to manage Partners, and request and manage subscriptions.

 ## Using the Customer Portal

-Customer Portal users need access provided by your organization administrator.
-You can request and track subscriptions as well as create and track service tickets.
+To access the Customer Portal, your organization administrator needs to provide credentials.
+Then you can create and track service tickets as well as request and track subscriptions.

 Once you login to the Customer Portal, you will see a list of customers.
-Click on any customer to see their details and track their projects.
+Click on any customer to view details and track their projects.

-1. To create a `Service Ticket` for a project, use the `Action` pull-down menu  → `Open Ticket`
+1. To create a `Service Ticket` for a project, use the `Action` pull-down menu, select `Open Ticket`

 ![Customer Portal Open Ticket](./images/cp-open-ticket.png)